The House Always Wins

-"The House Always Wins" is episode 3 of season 4 in the television show Angel.
+"The House Always Wins" is the third episode of the fourth season of the American television series Angel.
 Written by David Fury and directed by Marita Grabiak, it was originally broadcast on October 20, 2002 on the WB television network.

 In "The House Always Wins", Angel Investigations takes a road trip to Las Vegas to enlist Lorne's help in returning higher being Cordelia to their dimension.
 While in Vegas, they learn the owner of the Tropicana Casino has been coercing Lorne into reading people's destinies, which the owner sells on the black market in a literal "futures" trading scheme.
 Angel falls under the influence of the house games, while back in Los Angeles Wesley tries to take advantage of Angel's absence to steal his clients.

 Plot

 As Angel watches Connor stake a vampire, Cordelia shouts he should focus on rescuing her from her boring life as a higher power.
 When Fred and Gunn confront Angel on the issues of Connor, Angel realizes he has made life difficult for his friends, and he takes them on a trip to Las Vegas.

 They arrive at the Tropicana Casino, where Lorne headlines, complete with scantily clad back-up singers known as the Lornettes.
 Lorne entices audience members to sing along and ignores Angel and the others.
 As Lorne rests in his private suite, he receives a visit from his employer and casino owner, Lee DeMarco.
 Lorne is forced to identify the futures of the people who sang in the audience.
 Gunn and Fred play Blackjack while Angel worries about Lorne.
 One of the Lornettes offers one of the singing audience members from Lorne's show, Vivian, a special chip to play in a Spin to Win game.
 Fred continues to worry about Angel and Lorne; they investigate Lorne's situation to help ease Fred's mind.
 To get past the guards at Lorne's door, Gunn has Fred dress as one of the Lornettes.
 Lorne takes a minute to recognize her but he is grateful to see her.
 He informs her Lee DeMarco is blackmailing him for his psychic abilities.

 Vivian walks in a trance-like state across the casino's driveway and is nearly run over by a taxi, but Angel rescues her.
 He sneaks into the special Spin to Win game area.
 Lee hands him a chip, which Angel tosses away, but it slides onto the table; when the house wins, Angel loses his destiny.
 Fred runs from Lorne's room and hysterically convinces the guards outside to enter the room.
 Lorne escapes, and the three run out into the casino to find Angel.
 He is playing slot machines in a zombie-like state and ask him to pose a distraction while they rescue Lorne.
 Angel is too entranced with his gambling to comprehend the plan.
 DeMarco is pleased when he receives information that Angel is a souled vampire, realizing Angel's destiny will be profitable.